-The conference registration scholarship is open to graduate students, Ph.D. candidates, post-docs or early stage investigators at an institution within GMaP Region 5.
+This opportunity is open to graduate students, Ph.D. candidates, post-docs or early stage investigators at an institution within GMaP Region 5.

 Applications will be reviewed by GMaP leadership.
 Because this is a highly competitive award, please allow a minimum of two weeks for application review.

 You’re required complete a one page summary report regarding your experience (i.e data collection, grant development, meeting, conference connections, professional development and training) with the activity/event.

 The scholarship reimburses students and researchers for qualified expenses.
 To receive reimbursement, you must:

 Region 5 is home to numerous seasoned cancer health disparities researchers with a wealth of experience in writing and conducting grants.
 Feedback from these experts can be invaluable to early stage and new investigators submitting a competitive grant application, and we offer them a chance to have their career development proposals reviewed.